 Drizzle with Sriracha, if you wish, and eat:

 I have this 6-qt Instant Pot, which is important only because the size of the pot may affect the timing.
-These instructions work perfectly for my IP every time.
+These instructions work perfectly for my Instant Pot every time.

 for the rice: